CppMicroServices/rfcs/text/0000-configadmin-ds-integration.md

    - reference policy-option - greedy or reluctant

 The following items in the component element may not appear in a configuration object.
-These attributes cannot be changed without a rebuild.
+These attributes cannot be changed at runtime.

    - name
    - implementation-class